T20 World Cup: England opener Jason Roy ruled out of the tournament due to calf injury

-England batsman Jason Roy has been ruled out of the remainder of the T20 World Cup, the England and Wales Cricket Board announced Monday.
+England batsman Jason Roy has been ruled out of the rest of the T20 World Cup, the England and Wales Cricket Board announced on Monday.

-Roy, 31, had suffered a calf injury and collapsed to the ground while chasing a quick run in Saturday’s 10-run group-stage loss to South Africa.
+Roy, 31, suffered a calf injury and collapsed to the ground while chasing a quick run in Saturday’s 10-run group-stage loss to South Africa.

-Despite the defeat, Eoin Morgan’s side advanced to the semi-finals and Roy will now be replaced in the squad by James Vince ahead of England’s last-four match against New Zealand in Abu Dhabi on Wednesday.
+Despite their first defeat of the tournament, Eoin Morgan’s side advanced to the semi-finals and Roy will now be replaced in the squad by James Vince ahead of England’s last-four match against New Zealand in Abu Dhabi on Wednesday.

+Roy has joined left-arm fast bowler Tymal Mills on the injured list in another blow to England, who lost in the final of the 2016 tournament.

+“I’m gutted to be ruled out of the World Cup,” said Roy in an England statement.
+“It is a bitter pill to swallow.

 Respond to this article with a post